maurolguin1/odoo-modules/product_name_reference/README.rst

 Product Name Reference
 ======================

-With this module, method name_get is overrided for only return the product reference.
+With this module, method name_get is override for only return the product reference.

 For details, customization or feedback please contact us: contact@critech-services.com